 Alicante Bucket List: What are the Top Tourist Attractions in Alicante, Spain?

 Located in the picturesque shores of Costa Blanca, Alicante is famous for its stunning beaches and bars and is one of the most beautiful cities in Spain.
-It is also an ideal city break hotspot for many tourists looking to escape the bustle city life.
+It is also an ideal city break hotspot for many tourists looking to escape the bustle of city life.
 Alicante has something for virtually everyone as long all you want is to have a good time.
-Today we will help you with hand-picked 15 best things to do in this Valencian Community city.
+Today we will help you with the hand-picked 15 best things to do in this Valencian Community city.

 The 15 best things to do in Alicante